Please note that Tapas no longer supports Internet Explorer.

 “Mom, it wasn't a date.”

-Father visited me with a concerned expression.
+A little while later, father visited me with a concerned expression.
 But mom told him what happened yesterday and he got concerned for another reason.

+He shook his fist.
 “That rascal…”

-“Oh hush, he seems like a good boy.”
+“Oh hush, he’s a well-mannered boy.”

 “I need to talk with him when we get back.”

 I need to change the subject.

-“What happened to the magic gate?”
+“What happened with the magic gate?”

-“Oh right”, my father remarked, “we are leaving tomorrow morning.
-So you just rest for today, I’m grounding you.
+“Oh right,” my father remarked, “we are leaving tomorrow morning.
+So you just rest for today, I’m grounding you.”

 “Who knows what would have happened to you if that rascal weren’t with you?
 We can’t have you sleeping on some boy’s back again.
-I don’t think I can have that scene happen again…”
+I don’t think I can have that happen again…”

 “The memoirs in the Duchy.”
 It was a book written like someone's diary detailing the most popular spots one had to see.
+“This looks expensive…”

-“You are supposed to say thank you,” Father said.
+“You are supposed to say ‘thank you’,” Father said.

 I smiled.
 “Thanks mom, I love it.”